-SECTION 6.
+1 SECTION 6.
 CERTIFICATE OF TITLE REQUIRED.

-(a) Except as otherwise provided in subsections (b) and (c), the owner of a vessel for which this state is the state of principal use shall deliver to the office an application for a certificate of title for the vessel, with the applicable fee, not later than 20 days after the later of:

-- (1) the date of a transfer of ownership; or - (2) the date this state becomes the state of principal use. - (b) An application for a certificate of title is not required for: - (1) a documented vessel; - (2) a foreign-documented vessel; - (3) a barge; - (4) a vessel before delivery if the vessel is under construction or completed pursuant to contract; or - (5) a vessel held by a dealer for sale or lease. - (c) The office may not issue, transfer, or renew a certificate of number for a vessel issued pursuant to the requirements of 46 U.S.C.
-Section 12301[, as amended,] unless the office has created a certificate of title for the vessel or an application for a certificate for the vessel and the applicable fee have been delivered to the office.

-Legislative Note: The reference in subsection (c) to 46 U.S.C.
+2 (a) Except as otherwise provided in subsections (b) and (c), the owner of a vessel for 3 which this state is the state of principal use shall deliver to the office an application for a 4 certificate of title for the vessel, together with the applicable fee, not later than 20 days after the 5 later of: 6 (1) the date of any transfer of ownership; or 7 (2) the date this state becomes the state of principal use of the vessel.
+8 (b) An application for a certificate of title is not required for: 9 (1) a documented vessel; 10 (2) a foreign-documented vessel; 11 (3) a barge; 12 (4) a vessel under construction, or completed, pursuant to contract before delivery 13 of the vessel; or 14 (5) a vessel held by a dealer for sale or lease.
+15 (c) The office may not issue, transfer, or renew a certificate of number for a vessel issued 16 pursuant to the requirements 46 U.S.C.
+Section 12301[, as amended,] unless the office has 17 created a certificate of title for the vessel or an application for a certificate for the vessel and the 18 applicable fee have been delivered to the office.
+19 20 21 22 23 24 25 Legislative Note: The reference in subsection (c) to 46 U.S.C.
 Section 12301, "as amended" is intended to cover any future amendments to that provision that Congress may enact.
 That language appears in brackets because in some states this may be an unconstitutional delegation of state legislative power.
-Those states should not enact the bracketed language.

-This act deals only with titling; it does not cover registration, licensing, or numbering.
+Such states should not enact the bracketed language.
+In its place, they may wish to expressly delegate to the office the power to enact regulations that conform this rule to whatever changes Congress may make to the vessel numbering rules.
+26 27 28 This act deals only with titling; it does not cover registration, licensing, or numbering.
 States may wish to consider amending their registration, licensing, and numbering statutes, to condition registration, licensing, and numbering on compliance with Section 6 of this act.]